julkarzunayed/fluent-talk-client/README.md

-# FluentTalk
+# FluentTalk-Client

-FluentTalk is a platform where users can
+FluentTalk is a platform where users can Learn language based on users favorite tutor an if a user create an account as learner and after some time he or she want to become a tutor by applying fo tutor.

 ---

 ## Features

-* Firebase Authentication
+* Firebase Authentication added to create users spcific identity.
+Firebase-admin is immpliment in the backend to secure some APIs.

 ---